Moths

 Moths, while seemingly harmless, can cause serious damage to clothing, furniture, and stored food.
 Our comprehensive guide helps you identify moth species, understand their behavior, and implement effective prevention and treatment strategies.

-What Are Ants & Why Should You Care?
+What Are Moths & Why Should You Care?

 Moths are winged insects closely related to butterflies, with over 160,000 species worldwide.
 While most moths are harmless, some species, like clothes moths and pantry moths, can infest homes, causing significant damage to fabrics and food supplies.
 Understanding moth behavior helps homeowners protect their belongings and maintain a pest-free environment.